stas-sultanov/ms-azure-modules-gp/README.md

 # Info

-This repo contains Azure Bicep modules.

-This modules are designed for general purpose solution.
+This repo contains Azure Bicep modules, which are designed for general purpose IT solutions.

-This modules may be not good fit for solutions which require advanced security like network isolation.

-With help of this modules it is possible to create templates to provision full functional environment for DEVelopment or OPerational purposes.
+With help of this modules it is possible to create templates to provision full functional environments for DEVelopment and OPerationS purposes.

+This modules may be not a good fit for IT solutions which require advanced security like network isolation.